Go to Setup / DAW Controller / Sequencer and select your DAW in the pop-up menu.

 From the Edit menu select 'Preferences' (or 'Preferences' and 'Show' from the Window menu).
 In the left hand column navigate to 'Control Surfaces', select and enable the 'Mackie' entry, then click the 'Show Protocol Settings' button.

 In the protocol dialog set 'Device Type' to 'Mackie Control Universal Pro' and the 'Surface sends / receives via' pop-ups to the appropriate MIDI ports.
 All other settings can remain at their defaults.
 The screenshot shows a setup using mnet / MIDIHub.
 Use the first of your RTP MIDI sessions here when using rtpMIDI or Apple's MIDI Network.

 Alternatively you can use the DAWs' built-in ipMIDI functionality for completely driverless operation: Instead of 'Mackie Control Universal Pro' select the first 'SSL Nucleus' entry from the Device Type dropdown as shown in the screenshot below.

 Some points to note with this approach:

 - No other ipMIDI instance may be active on your system or the DAWs won't be able to open network ports (ipMIDI or its Linux pendants if installed must be set to provide 0 ports.
 In MIDIHub no Multicast devices may be patched).

 - TouchDAW's DAW controller must run on WiFi / Multicast and be set to use a single port for in- and output.

 - The Nucleus is a 2*8 channel device using two multicast connections.
-This can be emulated with a second tablet, but you will need to change the portnumber on the second device in TouchDAW's multicast dialog to 21929.
+This can be emulated with a second tablet, but you will need to change the portnumber on the second device in TouchDAW's MIDI Port setup dialog to ipMIDI 2 / 21929.